GaloisInc/VERSE-OpenSUT/docs/HARDENED_CONTAINERS.md

 ## Save and upload the image

-Once the image is built, we need to export it and save it, since it should not be pushed into a public registry, and sharing Galois private registry images is complicated.
+Once the image is built, we need to export it from docker and save it to a local file, since it should not be pushed into a public registry, and sharing Galois private registry images is complicated.

 ```bash
 docker save cn-hardened:1.1 | gzip > cn-hardened:1.1.tar.gz